 “At one time, if you were a woman with an idea, you had no outlet, no voice, no opportunity to test or scale your idea.
 Today, women are jumping on the tech bandwagon to get their idea out there.
 Often, pronounced social skills and networks can offer them the practical tools to harness social networks.”

 The ‘e-com factor’ is well evidenced in China.
-Statistics show that women accounted for 78.6% of E-commerce business.
+Statistics show that women accounted for 78.6% of the e-commerce business.
 Alibaba’s C2C platform Taobao, the biggest Chinese online shopping platform, reports that over 50% of store owners on site are female.

 The ‘e’ force is strong in women